 There are many things to do in this part of the island.
 You can drive the rural areas, visit local farms, farmer’s markets or take up activities such as snorkeling, diving or stand up paddling.
 Of course, surfing is the main thing here.

 I drove to it on the weekend and barely saw anyone around.
-It was cloudy and overcast, but still, it was the weekend and I saw almost no one but some fisherman and the odd family here and there.
+It was cloudy and overcast, but still!
+There were only some fisherman and the odd family here and there.

 At the very end of the only road going West, I spent some time admiring the hills surrounding Kaena Point which ties to Yokohama Beach on the NorthWest Side of Oahu.
 It’s a great spot for hiking and birdwatching, so don’t forget to take some sturdy shoes if you venture out as the ground is just dirt and gravel.

-So fellow explorers, if you visit Oahu, don’t miss out on those least travelled roads of the North Shore and also don’t forget to check out my other blog posts on Hawaii!
+If you visit Oahu, don’t miss out on those least travelled roads of the North Shore and also don’t forget to check out my other blog posts on Hawaii!